camunda/camunda-docs/docs/components/modeler/forms/form-element-library/forms-element-library-textfield.md

 ### Datatypes

-Text Fields can be bound to `boolean`, `string` and `number` data, but will coherse the data into a string, which will lead the data to be written back to the process as a `string` when the form is submitted.
+Text Fields can be bound to `boolean`, `string`, and `number` data, but will cohere the data into a string, which will lead the data to be written back to the process as a `string` when the form is submitted.